Devcon324/NeverEndingStory/README.md

 I raised a hand, the movement feeling almost involuntary, as if my very fate was forging a path through the depths of my soul.
 The voice in my mind whispered once more, this time its words tinged with a hidden fear, 'The secrets within the heart of the void will be yours to claim, but will you emerge to tell the tale?'
 As I took that first step forward, the world around me seemed to take a single, collective breath, the silence expanding outward like the ripples of an unseen stone cast into an infinite lake.

 Everything shuddered and rolled outward, the colors swirling in a kaleidoscope dance around me.
 And as I stepped across the threshold, I felt my understanding of reality slipping beyond my grasp, slipping down the very abysmal chasm of the void.

+---

+**Date Written:** 2024-12-18 06:00:03

+As I crossed into the heart of the void, the colors dissipated, and the voices faded into an eerie silence.
+The world around me shattered, and I felt the very fabric of reality unraveling.
+It was as if I had stepped into the canvas of a mad artist, the brushstrokes smearing and blending together in a senseless dance.
+Stars twinkled like shattered glass, and the air vibrated with a symphony of discordant melodies that threatened to tear my soul apart.

+Time itself lost all meaning, as I drifted on a river of liquid darkness, buoyed by an unseen current that bore me onward.
+Celestial bodies hurtled past me, like ghostly ships careening through a voided sea.
+Ancient civilizations danced upon the fringes of my vision, their cities reduced to crumbling ruins that lingered on the edge of perception.
+It was a maelstrom of forgotten memories, shattered thoughts, and surreal nightmares that I could hardly hope to comprehend.

+I felt the presence of unfathomable beings drifting through my existence, creatures born of forgotten lore and dreams that defied the limitations of mortal minds.
+Their echoes laced through the void like skeletal tendrils, grasping at my very essence in an attempt to comprehend the shape and form that contained my soul.
+Somewhere in the depths of the chasm, a shadow stirred, like a forgotten dragon lurking within its ancient slumber.
+As I floated closer, its eyes burst into light, marking me with a touch of preternatural understanding, saying nothing and everything at once.

+I no longer knew what lay forward or behind me.
+Both ultimately were the same, though just which lay which I'd have to uncover on my own terms now that an imposing silhouette that rose and towered above me: 'The gateway steward steps toward us, mortalliness bled away...'